While Attention Deficit Hyperactivity Disorder (ADHD) is blamed for many

 child to succeed socially and academically.

-Be sure to include your family, teachers, in-home tutors and friends in
+Be sure to include your family, teachers, in-home and online tutors and friends in

 your treatment plan so that they can all help to ensure your child is